Eboni K. Williams

 Bio: Monique Melton is an anti-racism educator, podcast host, and international speaker.
 She lives on the East Coast with her husband and two children.

-Chapter fifteen: Eric Johnson
+Eric Johnson: Eric Johnson

 Johnson's Self-defined Role: To create ways to fund the next generation of African American entrepreneurs.